twhiteaker/CFGeom/docs/tutorial.md

 2. In a command window, browse to your downloads folder and install Shapely using pip, e.g., `pip install Shapely‑1.6.4.post1‑cp27‑cp27m‑win32.whl`
 3. Open a Python prompt and verify that `import shapely.geometry` executes without errors.

-The author has trouble getting this working on Python 3.
-   Help wanted!
+For the author, this works for Python 2 but not Python 3.
+Using Anaconda for Python 3 and then `conda install shapely` did work for the author.

+Once Shapely is installed, install CFGeom with:

-4. Install CFGeom with `pip install cfgeom`
+1. `pip install cfgeom`

-On other operating systems:
+### Installation on other operating systems

 1. `pip install cfgeom`